 Payments will be made in Euro to the bank account indicated by the applicant (school).
-The legal representative of the applicant school, i.e. the school principal, will sign the contract and take complete responsibility for executing the proposed activities.
+The legal representative of the applicant will sign the contract and take complete responsibility for executing the proposed activities.

 6. Award Criteria

 Eligible applications will be assessed and scored up to 100 points.
 The minimum score necessary for a project to be considered for financial support (threshold) is 70 points.
 Each application will be evaluated by two experts selected by the BlueLightS consortium.